Network your devices correctly

 OPC UA supports the common synchronous (client/server) and asynchronous (messaging) communication types.
 OPC UA uses the common IoT protocols here, such as MQTT for messaging.
 In addition, the JSON format used in modern software applications is used and supported.

-Information models can be defined in detail – including with vendor-specific properties – on the basis of the Information Model Layer of the OPC UA specification (or protocol):
+Information models can be defined in detail – including with vendor-specific properties – on the basis of the Core Information Model Layer of the OPC UA specification (or protocol):

 To sum up, we can say that OPC UA works in an extremely standardized way on Industry 4.0 applications.
 As a type of super-protocol, it can therefore solve interoperability problems up to cloud level.
-OPC UA is supported by a huge number of OPC Foundation members (see https://opcfoundation.org/members) including large software companies such as Microsoft and IBM as well as German small and medium-sized businesses, small consulting firms, and – of course – Siemens and other groups.
+OPC UA is supported by a huge number of OPC Foundation members (see https://opcfoundation.org/members) including large software companies such as Microsoft and IBM as well as German small and medium-sized businesses, smaller consulting firms, and – of course – Siemens and other groups.

 Data transport in IoT applications